 It is also true that oxidative stress can result in greying hair.
 Therefore, the antioxidants in onion juice can prevent the hair from greying.
 However, it wouldn’t be accurate to say that onions can reverse greying.
 That’s because so far, no treatment is available that can actually do that.

 Does Onion Juice for Hair Treat Alopecia Areata?

 The study divided the participants into two groups.
 The first group had 23 patients (16 males and 7 females); all of them were treated with onion juice.
-The second group had 15 patients (8 males and 7 females) all of whom were given tap water.
+All of the 15 patients in the second group (8 males and 7 females) were given tap water.
 The groups applied onion juice and tap water on their scalp twice a day for 2 months.

-Just 2 weeks after the application of onion juice, hair growth had started to take place.
+Just 2 weeks after the application of onion juice for hair, growth had started to take place.
 Four weeks into the study, 17 patients had improved hair growth, and by 6 weeks, 20 patients reported hair regrowth.
 It should also be noted that this effect was higher in males.
 In the control group, only two participants had their hair growing after 8 weeks.

 Does Onion Juice for Hair Treat Pattern Baldness?

 It is unlikely that onion juice can treat permanent hair thinning and loss due to pattern baldness.